 NPR Investigative Reporter Daniel Zwerdling Retires Amid Sexual Misconduct Claims

-Daniel Zwerdling, a longtime investigative correspondent with NPR, has retired after a tenure spanning nearly three decades.
+Daniel Zwerdling, a longtime investigative correspondent with NPR, has retired after a tenure spanning nearly four decades.
 The network's announcement Tuesday coincided with published allegations of sexual harassment against the Peabody-winning journalist, including claims of unwanted kisses and inappropriate conversations.

 Zwerdling, for his part, has publicly stated the allegations are false.